ABOUT THE FILM

 WATCH THE TRAILER

-Over the next two years, THE APOLOGY will screen at film festivals throughout North America.
-Our first community screening, attended by more than 300 people, including surviving Russell City residents, local and state government officials, influenced an unprecedented resolution in Alameda County’s 170-year-old history:
+THE APOLOGY is screening at film festivals, theaters and community spaces.
+Our first public screening, attended by more than 300 people – including surviving Russell City residents, local and state government officials – influenced an unprecedented resolution in Alameda County’s 170-year-old history.

 Screenings